solar11781/SmartRide/README.md

-# 🚗 SmartRide - Uber Clone
+# 🚗 SmartRide - Online Ride-Sharing Platform

 SmartRide is a ride-sharing web application built using: